erickcastelli/HLA_genotyping/README.md

 - You need to indicate a different output folder for each sample

 ## STEP 2 - Check some of the hla-mapper BAM files using IGV
-Using IGV, please check some of the hla-mapper outputted BAM files (Sample_Name.adjusted.bam) using IGV.
+Using IGV, please check some of the hla-mapper outputted BAM files (Sample_Name.adjusted.bam).
 Make sure everything is OK.
 You can compare the original BAM (using BWA MEM) with the new one (using hla-mapper).

 ## STEP 3 - Variant call using GATK 4
 We recommend GATK 4 HaplotypeCaller to call variants.
 The hla-mapper BAM file is already prepared for GATK.